pablogs9/husarnet-docs/docs/begin-esp32.md

 :::note use IPv6 in your programs
 Husarnet runs on top of both IPv4 and IPv6 networks but creates only IPv6 overlay network on top.

-If you want to connect your existing code over the internet remember to change all setting to use IPv6 network like `socket.AF_INET6` in the example above.
+If you want to connect your existing code over the internet remember to change all settings to use IPv6 network like `socket.AF_INET6` in the example above.
 :::

 :::tip Read if you face errors during project build